LOADING ...

 Remembering all of the lost that day

-Is a memory that like a knife.
+Is a that cuts like a knife.

 Videos